 6. Stained or Frosted Glass on Kitchen Windows

-Stained or frosted glass can come in multiple colours and patterns that still allow light into your interior space but reduces the ability of anyone to peek into your kitchen from outside.
+Stained or frosted glass can come in multiple colours and patterns that still allow light into your interior space but reduces the ability of anyone to peek into your kitchen from the outside.
 If you have a very large or out-of-reach kitchen window, installing the thin laminate that will render the frosted glass appearance in your kitchen window can be manageable.
 However, installing window openers is a necessary project that you have to consider sooner than later.
 Window openers allow you to open and close your large or out-of-reach kitchen window safely, effortlessly, and in no time at all.

 7. Kitchen Window with Splashback

-Gone were the days when splashbacks only adorn the area between the countertops and upper cabinets of the kitchen.
+Gone were the days when splashbacks only adorned the area between the countertops and upper cabinets of the kitchen.
 Today, splashbacks can be used as a type of window treatment that will urge you to get rid of your kitchen window curtains entirely.